IlyaSamoylov45/OnlineCourses/StanfordCourses/Database course/Textbook_Notes_for_lectures/Database System Concepts Readings.md

     - α ↠ β is a trivial multivalued dependency.
     - α is a superkey for R.
   - A database design is in 4NF if each member of the set of relation schemas that constitutes the design is in 4NF.
-  - Note that the deﬁnition of 4NF differs from the deﬁnition of BCNF in only the use of multivalued dependencies.
+  - Note that the definition of 4NF differs from the definition of BCNF in only the use of multivalued dependencies.
 Every 4NF schema is in BCNF.

 Chapter 8.6.3 4NF Decomposition
   - 4NF decomposition algorithm: